mat-ej/potato-server/docs/source/ida-server.rst

 .. code-block:: bash

-    docker build -t dev -f Dockerfile . docker run  --cpus=8 --memory=32GB --rm -it --name run-checks -v $(pwd):/opt -t dev bash
+    docker build -t dev -f Dockerfile . docker run  --cpus=8 --memory=32GB --rm -it --name dev-env -v $(pwd):/opt -t dev bash

 **NOTE**: We restrict the maximum available resources with --cpus and --memory params.
 Complete set of options such as gpus... can be found `here <https://docs.docker.com/config/containers/resource_constraints/>`_.

-This should open up a bash command line inside the docker container such as this and we can simply run whatever we intended.
+This should open up a bash command line inside the docker container and we can simply run whatever we intended.

 .. code-block:: bash